happykitten123456/my-app/README.md

 If you press "Add to cart", the product id will be passed to addProductItem in App.js.
 The information of the selected data will be passed to CartList in App.js.
 The change in CartList will be notify to component CartItem and Cart.
 They will calculate the total price and print cart information.

 4. Note the usability principles considered for layout and hierarchy

+"Checkbox" for selection, Large text for more important titles, highlight the price in bold.
+Nice pictures for product along with some description.
+Everything can be reset without refreshing the page.